Legoclones/encoding/README.md

 * Option `b` (enc/dec) - each character in the inputted text is encoded to or decoded from their 8-digit binary ASCII code
 * Option `br` (enc/dec) - the above option is run, but the code moves the first character to the end of the text 7 times
 * Option `bf` - each 0 in the inputted text are turned into 1s, and viceversa
-* Option `c #` (enc/dec) - each character in the inputted is rotated a certain number of characters over, as specific by the #
+* Option `c` (enc/dec) - each character in the inputted is rotated 0-25 characters over

 Specifying encode/decode and option must be done as commandline arguments.
 The text is entered into a second line after pressing ENTER.
 See below for specifics.